April 16, 2011

 Knowing the Deeds of God.
-Moses specifically told the entire congregation that God sent Moses to do the deeds of God; Moses did not do those things himself (Numbers 16:28, page 246).
+Moses specifically told the entire congregation that God sent Moses to do the deeds of God; Moses did not do those things himself (Numbers 16:28).
 God wants you to know when He acts.
 He wants you to know that He takes very specific actions in your life, and you should appreciate those things, every day.
-In this case, God wants it to be very clear that He opposes Korah, Dathan and Abiram.
-They have spurned Moses and Aaron, and by implication the Lord Jesus (Yahweh = LORD = Lord Jesus).
+In this case, God wanted it to be very clear that He opposed Korah, Dathan and Abiram.
+They had spurned Moses and Aaron, and by implication the Lord Jesus (Yahweh = LORD = Lord Jesus).
 Now the Lord Jesus rejects them, emphatically and finally.

 Death Penalty Imposed.
 Today many people really hate the death penalty.
-God never took pleasure in the death of the wicked, but He prefers always that they repent and live (Ezekiel 18:32, page 1324; 2 Peter 3:9, page 1903).
+God never took pleasure in the death of the wicked, but He prefers always that they repent and live (Ezekiel 18:32; 2 Peter 3:9).
 As Moses finished speaking all these words, the ground under Korah, Dathan and Abiram split open, and they, along with their households and belongings, went alive down into Sheol.
-The rest of the congregation fled, crying out that the earth may swallow them also (Numbers 16:31-34, page 247).
-Fire also consumed the two hundred and fifty men who were offering incense (Numbers 16:35, page 247).
+The rest of the congregation fled, crying out that the earth may swallow them also (Numbers 16:31-34).
+Fire also consumed the two hundred and fifty men who were offering incense (Numbers 16:35).
 Never forget that the Lord Jesus Christ sternly rejects men who spurn His leadership.

 So we learn more about spurning the LORD today.